How to Hold & Use a Guitar Pick

 How should you pick a pick?
 Well, guitar picks come in varying thicknesses or weights.
 There are also many brands to choose from.
 If you’re an absolute beginner, you might want to try a few different picks before you settle on what feels best for you.

 Beginners typically prefer lighter weight picks for strumming.
 If you’re working on picking scales and basic riffs, a medium weight pick should suit you just fine.
 Heavy weight picks are great if you are playing lots of leads on an electric guitar.

 Pro tip: when you’re buying guitar picks, buy in bulk!
 For whatever reason, guitar picks will get lost the instant you set them down.
 You might also want to choose guitar picks in bright colors so they are easy to spot in case you drop one.
 Always buy at least 10 guitar picks when you visit the music shop.
 You don’t want to run back to the store in a couple days because all your picks disappeared!

-How to Hold a Guitar Pick
+How to Hold a Guitar Pick with Either Hand

 If you are right-handed, you will want to fret with your left hand and hold your pick in your right.
 Before you pick up your pick, take a moment to shake out and relax your right hand.
 Next, form a loose fist with your thumb on the outside of your index finger.

 Turn your hand so that your thumb is facing you.
 Slide your pick between your thumb and the middle of your index finger.
 Keep a relaxed grip on your pick with the pointed end sticking out away from your hand.
 Your pick should be held under the center of your thumb.

 You typically want to leave about a half inch of your pick sticking out from beneath your thumb.
 If you’ll be strumming your guitar, you might want to leave a slightly larger section of your pick exposed.
 If you need to pick for accuracy, allow a smaller tip of your pick to stick out.
 This lets you get closer to your strings.